ni/semi-test-library-dotnet/docs/UserGuide/MultiplexedConnectionSupport.md

 ### Example Pin Map: NIGenericMultiplexer with Relay Configurations

-The following example illustrates one shared DMM channel routed to pin `A` across four sites using an `NIGenericMultiplexer`.
+The following example illustrates one shared DMM channel routed to pin `VCC` across four sites using an `NIGenericMultiplexer`.
 This configuration uses relay configurations to control routing:

 ```xml
 <Instruments>